F-I-D-O/Manuals/manuals/LLM.md

 - [`Actualizing`](https://claudionary.com/definition/actualizing/): Getiing from (prior) abstract output to a more concrete explanation required by the user.
 - [`Blanching`](https://claudionary.com/definition/blanching/): refining the user prompt to produce the answer more efficiently.
 - [`Bloviating`](https://claudionary.com/definition/bloviating): spending a lot of processing power on just the preamble/introduction of the response
+- [`Boondoggling`](https://claudionary.com/definition/boondoggling/): A chaotic chain of thoughts that makes the response much slower than it should be for such a simple task.
+- [`Booping`](https://claudionary.com/definition/booping/): Doing one simple and well-defined thing.
+Not much thinking involved.
 - [`Brewing`](https://claudionary.com/definition/brewing/): Claude already have a response prepared, but needs more time to polish it.
 - `Building`: Claude codes
 - [`Canoodling`](https://claudionary.com/definition/canoodling/): Shared activations beteen multiple Claude threads.
 - [`Caramelizing`](https://claudionary.com/definition/caramelizing/): Composing an existing knowledge into a perfct response.
+- [`Catapulting`](https://claudionary.com/definition/catapulting/): jumping across a large knowledge/context gap to save the processing effort.
+May or may not work.
+- [`Cerebrating`](https://claudionary.com/definition/cerebrating/): Another generic progress report - thinking.
 - [`Churning`](https://claudionary.com/definition/churning/): Comparing several possible responses and crafting the best one, discarding most of the work.
 - [`Clauding`](https://claudionary.com/definition/clauding/): Similar to `Doing`, i.e., a generic progress report.
 - [`Cogitating`](https://claudionary.com/definition/cogitating/): Intensive computation, Claude approached hard analytical problem.
+- [`Creating`](https://claudionary.com/definition/creating/): Claude main process is now creative, i.e., not only consolidating the knowledge, but also creating new ideas.
 - [`Crunching`](https://claudionary.com/definition/crunching/): Claude tries to get a reasonable answer for the user, despite the resistance from the underlying data/code.
 - [`Cultivating`](https://claudionary.com/definition/cultivating/): Expand the response from a small initial idea.
 - [`Discombobulating`](https://claudionary.com/definition/discombobulating/): Claude plans how to express an already presented idea in a new way, so that the user can understand it better
 - [`Doing`](https://claudionary.com/definition/doing/): When the classification of Claude's thoughts is not clear, the `doing` keyword is emitted.
 - [`Drizzling`](https://claudionary.com/definition/drizzling/): gathering the required knowledge in an inefficient, sparse way, like a light rain.
+- [`Enchanting`](https://claudionary.com/definition/enchanting/): Producing undocumented and non-based responses that are result of the reinforcement learning process on the user ratings.
 - [`Envisioning`](https://claudionary.com/definition/envisioning/): Early phase of Claude's thinking, before it decides wheter the idea is achievable, sound or the best way to to do.
 - [`Flambéing`](https://claudionary.com/definition/flambeing/): Removing confuding details and ambiguities from the response, leaving only the coherent core of the idea.
 - [`Flummoxing`](https://claudionary.com/definition/flummoxing/): The model questions the user prompt itself, considering the question irrelevant, stupid, or not clear to be answered.
 - [`Fluttering`](https://claudionary.com/definition/fluttering/): oscilating between several different responses that all seem to be correct.
+- [`Forming`](https://claudionary.com/definition/forming/): Composing the response from components, without too much effort.
 - [`Frolicking`](https://claudionary.com/definition/frolicking/): fast creative thinking, that does not require to much research or other hard work.
+- [`Frosting`](https://claudionary.com/definition/frosting/): Adding final touches to the response, which is already complete, but maybe not perfect.
+- [`Gallivanting`](https://claudionary.com/definition/gallivanting/): Doing a wide search of previously unexlorted areas.
 - [`Gitifying`](https://claudionary.com/definition/gitifying/): Working intensively with git, reading the history, etc.
 - [`Gusting`](https://claudionary.com/definition/gusting/): when the thinking is unstable, swithich between almost idle state to bursts of thoughts spending thousands of tokens.
 - [`Hashing`](https://claudionary.com/definition/hashing/): Splitting complex problem into smaller parts
 - [`Herding`](https://claudionary.com/definition/herding/): Gathering knowledge from different sources to form a coherent response.
 - [`Honking`](https://claudionary.com/definition/honking/): Claude dramatically change the line of thought, based on the user prompt.
 This happens if the user manifests disatisfaction.
 - [`Hullaballooing`](https://claudionary.com/definition/hullaballooing/): competing subprocesses demands priority in completing the response.
+- [`Ideating`](https://claudionary.com/definition/ideating/): Producing ideas fast, much faster then evaluating them.
 - [`Infusing`](https://claudionary.com/definition/infusing/): Adding context to the response, so that the user can understand it better.
 - [`Ionizing`](https://claudionary.com/definition/ionizing/): Extracting most of the information from the output, so it has a reasonable lentgth.
 - [`Kneading`](https://claudionary.com/definition/kneading): mixing all the facts into a response
 - [`Levitating`](https://claudionary.com/definition/levitating/): Claude is very close to give the definitive answer, but it hangs right before the end, before responding
+- [`Moseying`](https://claudionary.com/definition/moseying/): Slowly moving towards the solution.
+Claude is solving a hard problem.
+There is a visible path towards the solution, but it is long.
+- [`Newspapering`](https://claudionary.com/definition/newspapering/): Searching for inspiration in prior art, i.e., in the learning corpus.
+- [`Nucleating`](https://claudionary.com/definition/nucleating/): Building a solution to a large problem from an already solved core problem.
+Happens if the problem is large, but mostly repeating in patters, so once a part is solved, the rest can be solved by the same way.
+- [`Percolating`](https://claudionary.com/definition/percolating/): Gathering knowlege from several layers of the reasoning architecture
 - [`Philosophising`](https://claudionary.com/definition/philosophising/): suspending all the tasks in favor of trying to understand the meaning of the user prompt.
 - [`Pollinating`](https://claudionary.com/definition/pollinating/): Adding knowledge to the response from a different context than what the user wanted, sometimes even from a different source or domain.
 - [`Pouncing`](https://claudionary.com/definition/pouncing/): When the solution is clear, and Clude just have to do some simple processing